Gregory4321/cooks_finest/testing.md

 - Contact Us link - directs the user to the contact form page

-  - On destop, upon hover of the social icons and contact link they tunn yellow
+  - On destop, upon hover of the social icons and contact link they turn yellow

-  - On mobile, upon clicking the social icons and contact link they tunn yellow
+  - On mobile, upon clicking the social icons and contact link they turn yellow

 ### Back to Top Button